 Alternatively, sales reps need to make customers want to engage in conversation and see you as a resource.
 Make yourself available for meetings or calls to discuss areas they’re likely to have the most product questions.
 This will qualify you as solutions based, and not profits based, as you’re solving for a problem, not simply selling a product.

-A business’ service phase must now cater to the constant demand of customer enquires.
+A small business’ service phase must now cater to the constant demand of customer enquires.
 Knowledge docs and chatbots make information easy to find for people who are looking for it.
 While a human element might be needed for in depth assistance.

 Every business is an expert.
 Every customer-facing role is a knowledge broker.